 Kapila

 Rishi Kapil was born to the illustrious sage Kardam and Devahuti.
 He gifted the world with the Saankhya school of thought at Siddhpur in Gujarat.
-His pioneering work spoke about the nature of the ultimate Soul (Purusha) and primal matter (Prakruti).
+His pioneering work spoke about the ultimate Soul (Purusha) and primal matter (Prakruti).
 Prakruti is the mother of cosmic creation and all energies.

 Bharadwaja